Do Go On - 533 - El Chupacabra

 but we might just get back there

-on one of the top of it
+and just be some guy on one of the top of it.

-imagine if it's a sexy chipper cover
+Imagine if it's a sexy chipper-cuba.

 Dave's dad.

-Martin, is that you?
+Martin is that you?

-Okay, is this big and weird?
+Is this big and weird?

 I don't know.

-Anyway, here's a story called Urban Legend Classics Book 2,
+called Urban Legend Classics Book 2

-cuddling with Chippocabra.
+cuddling with chupacabra.

 This is by, and I'm confident it's not a real name,